-Many libraries ship photocopies of articles in electronic format.
-Through SourceFinder, we provide electronic delivery of your requested articles in PDF format (Adobe's Portable Document Format).
+Many libraries are able to loan articles electronic format.
+Through SourceFinder, we provide electronic delivery of your requested articles in PDF format whenever possible by law.

 What is my due date?

-Due dates are set by the lender.
-You can locate the due date on the label on the front of your item or online under the "Checked out" page when you log into SourceFinder.
+You can locate the due date on the label on the front of the physical item or online under the "Checked out" page when you log into SourceFinder.

 SourceFinder borrowers are responsible for any fines for late returns or lost items.

-It is important to respect lender rules and return items that are borrowed on time and in the same condition in which items were lent.
+It is important to return item in the same condition as the one in which items were lent.

 SourceFinder borrowers will be notified of pending due dates and overdue items by email.
-Items that are more than one week overdue will block use of SourceFinder.
+Users with items that are more than 30 days overdue will be blocked from using SourceFinder.

-If an item is more than four weeks overdue, the SourceFinder team will charge a lost book fee of $85.00 to the W. Frank Steely Library account of the SourceFinder patron who has the book checked out.
+If an item is more than sixty days overdue, the SourceFinder team will charge a lost item fee of $125.00 to the W. Frank Steely Library account of the SourceFinder patron who has the item checked out.